-The CODM recognizes that qualified individuals come from diverse personal, educational and career backgrounds as well as geographical regions.
-As a strategy to encourage individual development, the CODM recommends that each applicant meet with a health professions advisor at their institution to develop a course of study that will enable the student to master the foundation materials essential for success in dental school.
-CODM encourages students to access information on health professions advisors from the National Association of Advisors for the Health Professions website
+The CODM-DMD program recognizes that qualified individuals come from diverse personal, educational and career backgrounds as well as geographical regions.
+Because each applicant has a unique background, we recommend that you meet with a health professions advisor at your institution to develop a course of study that will enable you to master the foundational materials essential for success in dental school.

-(https://www.naahp.org/student-resources/find-an-advisor).
-If a student is attending an institution that does not have health professions advisors, students are encouraged to consult with Biology or Chemistry faculty member for guidance on selecting courses appropriate for predental students.
+We encourage students to access information on health professions advisors from the National Association of Advisors for the Health Professions website.
+If a student is attending an institution that does not have health professions advisors, students are encouraged to consult with Biology or Chemistry faculty members for guidance on selecting courses appropriate for predental students.